 Why (and How) Change Happens

 Think about something you would really like to change.
 Now, imagine yourself actively engaging in the process to change that—feeling strong, focused, and determined.
-What happens between the moment when we want to change and the moment when we engage?
-We all have something we want to change, but we often hesitate to engage because it’s exhausting, especially if it involves a high degree of uncertainty.
-But why is it so hard to start and to stick to it?
-Why does change happen?
+What happens between that gap: the moment when we want to change and the moment when we begin?
+We all have something we want to change, but we often hesitate to start because it’s exhausting, especially if it involves a high degree of uncertainty.
+Let’s look at why change happens, and what is it that propels decisive action.

-To understand why change happens, I looked at the moments in my life when change occurred:
+To understand why change happens, look at the moments in your life when change occurred.
+Did they happen because:

-- What I set out to change aligned with my values (It resonated with what I wanted).
+- What you set out to change aligned with your values?

 Engaging in practice to change and learning to love this process seems to me like one of the most important yet underrated skills in modern times.
 The usual business of working under extreme pressure, being results-oriented, and multitasking is, in my opinion, the main reason why change becomes grueling.
-In The Practicing Mind, Thomas M. Sterner offers a refreshing alternative: “When, instead, your goal is to focus on the process and stay in the present, then there are no mistakes and no judging.
+In his book The Practicing Mind, Thomas M. Sterner offers a refreshing alternative: “When, instead, your goal is to focus on the process and stay in the present, then there are no mistakes and no judging.
 You are just learning and doing.
 You are executing the activity, observing the outcome, and adjusting yourself and your practice energy to produce the desired result.”
 Being a first-mover, aiming high, and expecting perfection is not the best approach to begin personal change.
 Keep it simple.
 Set reasonable goals.
 Small milestones.

 Juan F. Diaz